-- Urge clubs and circles to contribute to community projects; - Provide information and/or procedures for registering historic projects as required. - Study issues which threaten the environment and alert the membership; - Keep abreast of the proposed legislation; - Provide membership with information concerning these proposals; - Urge members to inform legislators on matters vital to aims and objectives of the Federation. - Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April the preservation of the flora and fauna relative to those areas.
+- Determine with the club, possible sites for preservation; - Urge clubs and circles to contribute to community projects; - Provide information and/or procedures for registering historic projects as required. - Study issues which threaten the environment and alert the membership; - Keep abreast of the proposed legislation; - Provide membership with information concerning these proposals; - Urge members to inform legislators on matters vital to aims and objectives of the Federation. - Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April concerned with the preservation of historic landmarks.
+Garden club members aid in the preservation of the flora and fauna relative to those areas.
 Library Is concerned with expanding the gardening knowledge of the membership through Committee available resources.
-The Chairman should: Prepare, publish and maintain a list of available gardening related literature publications, books and other resources [including but not limited to gardening and landscape software for PC's from club members, the public library, the Florida Cooperative Extension Service and Web Sites that are available to club members; Coordinate and track the loaning and returning of literature, books or other resources between club members; Store and maintain books donated to or purchased by the Garden Club; Research answers to questions asked by officers or other members related to Garden Club owned/stored books.
-Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April Membership & Is chaired by the 1st Vice President and is concerned with the growth of established Hospitality clubs and circles and organization of new ones.
-The Chairman should: Committee Promote membership increases by clarifying FFGC policies and encouraging better understanding of the advantages and services available through FFGC membership; Schedule greeters for club gatherings to welcome guests and members; Welcome and introduce guests and new members to the membership; Make follow-up calls to guests and new members to answer any questions they have; Maintain and update the membership check-in list Provide name badges as needed, Suggest use of FFGC Bylaws, the Book of Information, The Florida Gardner and The National Gardner.
-Record all additions, resignations and/or non-renewals of club members.
-Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April for the Awards Banquet in May Publicity Is concerned with club recognition.
-The Chairman is responsible for Committee Preparing and coordinating the publication of articles concerning club activities or events in local newspapers and The Florida Gardner Magazine.
-Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April The publishing committee was formed in 2005 to assist the board [officers and Publishing Committee committee chair] with its publishing needs: yearbook updates including but not limited to the club calendar and membership directory Yard of the Year Award certificates Petal Power Award certificates Member ID Badges Signs for special events [i.e., plant sale] Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April Roadside The Chairman should:
+The Chairman should: • Prepare, publish and maintain a list of available gardening related literature publications, books and other resources [including but not limited to gardening and landscape software for PC's from club members, the public library, the Florida Cooperative Extension Service and Web Sites that are available to club members; Coordinate and track the loaning and returning of literature, books or other resources between club members; Store and maintain books donated to or purchased by the Garden Club; Research answers to questions asked by officers or other members related to Garden Club owned/stored books. • Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April Membership & Is chaired by the 1 st Vice President and is concerned with the growth of established Hospitality clubs and circles and organization of new ones.
+The Chairman should: Committee • Promote membership increases by clarifying FFGC policies and encouraging 9 🚱 better understanding of the advantages and services available through FFGC All Fr membership; Schedule greeters for club gatherings to welcome guests and members; 6 M Welcome and introduce guests and new members to the membership; Make follow-up calls to guests and new members to answer any questions they have; Maintain and update the membership check-in list Provide name badges as needed, • Suggest use of FFGC Bylaws, the Book of Information, The Florida Gardner and The National Gardner. • Record all additions, resignations and/or non-renewals of club members.
+Maintain a list of committee members and volunteers who worked for this against the and provide it to the Awards Chairman by Amil for the Awards committee and provide it to the Awards Chairman by April for the Awards Banquet in May Photography The Photographer should: Committee Bring or secure use of a camera to take pictures of every club function.
+Take pictures of new members for inclusion in the Membership Directory.
+Provide pictures to the Historian, Webmaster and Publicity Chairman.
+77 Maintain a list of committee members and volunteers who worked for this 1 , / committee and provide it to the Awards Chairman by April Publicity Is concerned with club recognition.
+The Chairman is responsible for Committee • Preparing and coordinating the publication of articles concerning club activities or events in local newspapers and The Florida Gardner Magazine. • Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April Publishing The publishing committee was formed in 2005 to assist the board [officers and Committee committee chair] with its publishing needs: • yearbook updates including but not limited to the club calendar and membership directory Yard of the Year Award certificates

-1976 - America's bicentennial year - marked the beginning of this committee concerned with the preservation of historic landmarks.
-Garden club members aid in
+1976 - America's bicentennial year - marked the beginning of this committee